Dyalog/HMon/docs/Protocol.md

 always available once a connection is established.

-Permissions which are not available when restricted include anything which can control (rather than observe) the interpreter, such as connecting to RIDE.
+Permissions which are not available when restricted include anything which can control (rather than observe) the interpreter, such establishing a connection to RIDE.

 The Access Level defaults to 1 with runtime interpreters and 2 with development interpreters.
+Access level 3 is never enabled by default.

 Some information which the interpreter provides requires it to perform additional work (which slows it down) even when a connected client is not